mvanthoor/rustic-book/src/board_representation/bitboards.md

 going to be throughout the entire engine, everywhere and anywhere, all the time, especially in the move generator and the evaluation function.

+The one thing you're almost sure to ask now is: how do we initialize these bitboards?
+How do we know which bits to set for which pieces?
+The initialization is done when the engine starts, or when it receives a command to read a new FEN-string.
+Se the chapter [Handling FEN-strings](../board_functionality/handling_fen_strings.md) in the Board Functionality section to see how a position given to the engine is converted into a set of bitboards.

 Now let's move on to something easier before your head explodes.
 The next chapter deals with the piece list, which is related to the bitboards, but much easier to understand.